 Note that when we collapse evolutionary change down to 1 dimension, the result is that internal and external factors, if they do not coincide in direction, must clash in direction.
 This way of combining the two types of causes leads to a consideration of which force is stronger, and (given the “pressure” conception of forces) selection is assumed to be the winner of this zero-sum game.
 But for an evolutionary process operating in a high-dimensional space such as a protein fitness landscape, there are typically many ways to go up, i.e., many directions toward increased fitness, some of them more favored by mutation, and some less favored.
 As a result, the trajectory of adaptive evolution in a high-dimensional space may have components of direction that are due to fitness effects, and other components of direction that are due to internal variational biases.

 To summarize, the paragraphs above outline a causal grounding for the classic internalist-structuralist themes of (1) taxon-specific propensities, (2) intrinsically likely forms and (3) directional trends.
+This is a broad argument but it is not infinitely broad, e.g., it does not propose a new “Synthesis” or try to capture every complaint of every reformer.
 To suggest this causal grounding does not mean that all past internalist statements are true or even that they are all theoretically possible.
 Many of these past claims could be stupid.
-What it means is that, for each of these three classic types of claims, we can map the form of the claim onto a causal model that validates its logic.
+What it means is that, for each of the three classic types of claims identified above, we can map the form of the claim onto a causal model that validates its logic.
 If we can map a specific internalist claim to a causal model of this form, then it becomes a substantive falsifiable hypothesis about internal causes that can be tested using whatever tools are available to test hypotheses.

 “Adaptation has a known mechanism: natural selection acting on the genetics of populations … Thus we have a choice between a concrete factor with a known mechanism and the vagueness of inherent tendencies, vital urges, or cosmic goals, without known mechanism.”
 (Simpson, 1967, p.
 159)